-^{&#}x27;Robot Modeling and Control', M.W.
-Spong, S. Hutchinson and M. Vidyasagar, , Wiley, 2006
+&#x27;Robot Modeling and Control', M.W.
+Spong, S. Hutchinson and M. Vidyasagar, Wiley, 2006

-^{&#}x27;Robotics: Fundamental Concepts & Analysis', A. Ghosal, Oxford University Press, Ninth Edition, 2006
+&#x27;Robotics: Fundamental Concepts & Analysis', A. Ghosal, Oxford University Press, Ninth Edition, 2006

-^{&#}x27;Introduction to Robotics', T. Bajd, M. Mihelj and M. Munih, Springer Briefs in Applied Sciences and Technology, 2013
+&#x27;Introduction to Robotics', T. Bajd, M. Mihelj and M. Munih, Springer Briefs in Applied Sciences and Technology, 2013

-^{&#}x27;Introduction to AI Robotics', Robin Murphy, MIT Press, 2000
+&#x27;Introduction to AI Robotics', Robin Murphy, MIT Press, 2000

-- This course examines the important problems in operating system design and implementation. - The operating system provides an established, convenient, and efficient interface between user programs and the bare hardware of the computer on which they run. - Understanding the operating system responsibilities like sharing resources (e.g., disks, networks, and processors), providing common services needed by many different programs (e.g., file service, the ability to start or stop processes, and access to the printer), and protecting individual programs from interfering with one another. - The course will start with a brief historical perspective of the evolution of operating systems over the last fifty years and then cover the major components of most operating systems. - This discussion will cover the trade-offs that can be made between performance and functionality during the design and implementation of an operating system. - Particular emphasis will be given to three major OS subsystems: process management (processes, threads, CPU scheduling, synchronization, and deadlock), memory management (segmentation, paging, swapping), and file systems; and on operating system support for distributed systems
+- The course will start with a brief historical perspective of the evolution of operating systems over the last fifty years and then cover the major components of most operating systems. - This discussion will cover the trade-offs that can be made between performance and functionality during the design and implementation of an operating system. - Particular emphasis will be given to three major OS subsystems: process management (processes, threads, CPU scheduling, synchronization, and deadlock), memory management (segmentation, paging, swapping), and file systems; and on operating system support for distributed systems